 - 6.5% Arkansas state sales tax

-- 2% Arkansas state tourism tax
+- 2% Arkansas state tourism tax (applies to lodging and vacation rentals statewide)

-- 1% Arkansas state short-term rental tax
+- 1% Arkansas state short-term rental tax (enacted specifically for STRs)

 - 1% Benton County sales tax